 Emphasize the need to secure trade secrets and to guard your valuable business information as they would their own.

 All of the above safety practices are simple but necessary ways to minimize the risk of a security leak and protect yourself if one occurs.

 A confidentiality agreement is a crucial deterrence mechanism that helps prevent the loss of your company’s valuable trade secrets.
 However, when it comes to actually dealing with a confidentiality breach, the process can be challenging.

 Don’t just wait for someone to break your confidentiality agreement.
-Be proactive about implementing the proper security measures to respond to an information leak appropriately.
+Be proactive about implementing the proper security measures to appropriately respond to an information leak.